 Who Should Enroll?

-This class is for 9th-12 grade students who have completed 8th grade reading, handwriting, and typing.
+This class is for students in grades 9-12 who have completed 8th grade reading, handwriting, and typing.
 These students also should be:

 - Interested in learning how to learn.